collapsed-stacks/startups/questions/12569/ask-about-the-company-s-cashflow-as-a-shareholder.md

 - tagged: `legal`, `equity`, `united-kingdom`, `private-company`, `shares`
 - score: 3

-<p>In the UK, does a shareholder in a startup have a right to ask about complete details of the company's cashflow? (who earns what salary, how much money is paid for the office, etc)</p>
+In the UK, does a shareholder in a startup have a right to ask about complete details of the company's cashflow? (who earns what salary, how much money is paid for the office, etc)

 ## Answer 12573